ibm-cloud-streaming-retail-demo/kafka-producer-for-simulated-data/README.md

 # Dependencies

-- This project has a dependency on the dataset `OnlineRetail.json.gz` that is output from the [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator) project.
+- This project has a dependency on the datasets `OnlineRetail.json.gz` and `OnlineRetailCustomers.csv.gz` that are output from the [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator)

 # Prerequisites

-- You have followed the instructions in the project [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator) to create a dataset, `OnlineRetail.json.gz`.
+- You have followed the instructions in the project [dataset-generator](https://github.com/ibm-cloud-streaming-retail-demo/dataset-generator) to create the datasets, `OnlineRetail.json.gz` and `OnlineRetailCustomers.csv.gz`
 - You have an IBM Cloud account
 - You have some knowledge of deploying Cloud Foundry applications on the IBM Cloud, E.g.
   - https://developer.ibm.com/courses/all/bluemix-essentials/ - only LAB 1 and 3 required
   - https://console.bluemix.net/docs/cfapps/index.html
 - You have some knowledge of working with IBM Message Hub, E.g.
   - https://console.bluemix.net/docs/services/MessageHub/index.html#messagehub
 - You have a Message Hub instance in the IBM Cloud space where you will be deploying this Cloud Foundry application.
 - You are able to run unix shell scripts

 # Deploy

-- If you haven't already done so, create a Message Hub topic called `transactions_load` in your Message Hub instance.
+- If you haven't already done so, create two Message Hub topics called `transactions_load` and `customers_load` in your Message Hub instance.
 The default topic creation settings should be ok to start with.

 ```
 # clone this project